Permeability

 Explanation

-2. Due to change in temperature, the viscosity (μ) of the liquid reduced by 40%.
+2. Due to a change in temperature, the viscosity (μ) of the liquid is reduced by 40%.
 What is the change in the permeability of the soil?

 Explanation